Estimating energy levels from lattice QCD correlation functions using a transfer matrix formalism: Methodology

 Note that for the case of staggered quarks, the two-point correlation functions will have contribution from opposite parity states with an oscillating phase in time $(-1)^t$.
 Consequently, along with the positive eigenvalues, there are negative real eigenvalues, $\lambda_n^o$, corresponding to the oscillating term of the correlation functions.
 They will corresponds to energy, $E_n^o=-\log \lambda_n^o+i\pi=-\log(\vert\lambda_n^o \vert)$, with a phase $(-1)^t$.
 We will elaborate this while presenting results with staggered quarks.
 Similarly, for a thermal correlator the eigenvalues will be complex and a separate method is needed to gain information on thermal modes.
 However, that is beyond the scope of this work.

 In the absence of statistical noise in a correlation function, $C(n)$, selecting eigenvalues across different iterations of the matrix $T^m$ is straightforward.
 The eigenvalues computed in the $m$-th iteration will be arranged in increasing order, $E^m_0 < E^m_1 < E^m_2 < \cdots < E^m_m\;$, where $E^m_0$ represents the ground-state energy estimate for the $m$-th iteration, while $E^m_i$ for $1 \leq i \leq m$ corresponds to the subsequent excited states.
 In lattice QCD simulations, however, the correlation functions are evaluated stochastically using the Monte Carlo path integral approach with finite statistics.
 This introduces statistical noise, causing fluctuations in the computed matrices $C^m$ and $T^m$ which can then deviate from their positive-definite structure, resulting spurious eigenvalues in the spectrum of the $T^m$.
-This issue is particularly problematic in systems with a dense spectrum, as the spurious eigenvalues can disrupt the proper ordering of energy levels, making the extraction of reliable energy levels challenging.
-This issue has already been pointed out in Ref. \cite{Wagman:2024rid}, where a filtering procedure with Cullum-Willoughby method \cite{CULLUM1981329} was employed to eliminate these spurious eigenvalues.
-However, as noted there, such filtering procedure provides only a partial solution to the problem which can make the eigenvalue estimation, particularly their errors, unreliable.
+This issue is particularly problematic in systems with a dense spectrum, as spurious eigenvalues can disrupt the proper ordering of energy levels, making the extraction of reliable results challenging.
+The problem was also highlighted in Ref.~\cite{Wagman:2024rid}, where a filtering procedure based on the Cullum–Willoughby (CW) method~\cite{CULLUM1981329} was employed to remove such spurious modes.
+However, as noted in that work, the CW test can be unreliable in the presence of statistical noise.
+Moreover, we find that its effectiveness depends sensitively on the tuning of three hyperparameters, which vary significantly across different datasets.
+This sensitivity makes it difficult to apply the method in a consistent and fully automated way.